 He also suggests developing a good relationship with a primary care physician.
 Then you’ll feel comfortable reporting any unusual or worrisome symptoms.

 “Don’t just assume you have hemorrhoids if you see blood on the toilet paper or in the toilet.
 There’s no such thing as ‘normal’ bleeding.
 Tell your physician so he or she can assess you immediately,” he stresses.

 As scientists learn more about the specific biology of colorectal cancer, they will develop new ways to treat the disease in each individual patient, regardless of age, Dr. Kalady says.

-“We’re learning so much each day,” Dr. Kalady says.
-“It could be the colorectal cancer that develops in younger people has a different biology or behavior pathway than that in older adults.”
+“We’re learning so much each day,” he says.
+“It could be that the colorectal cancer which develops in younger people has a different biology or behavior pathway than that in older adults.”